2factorauth/twofactorauth/CONTRIBUTING.md

 - For the sake of organization and readability, it is appreciated if your site chunk follows the same order as the example earlier in the document.

-- If a site supports TFA, their contact information is not needed and should be left out for cleanliness.
+- If a site supports TFA, their contact information is not needed and must be left out.

 ## A Note on Definitions